ros2/ros2_documentation/source/Installation/Dashing/Windows-Development-Setup.rst

 .. _windows-dev-build-ros2:

-To build ROS 2 you will need a Visual Studio Command Prompt ("x64 Native Tools Command Prompt for VS 2019" for dashing) running as Administrator.
+To build ROS 2 you will need a Visual Studio Command Prompt ("x64 Native Tools Command Prompt for VS 2019") running as Administrator.

 FastRTPS is bundled with the ROS 2 source and will always be built unless you put an ``AMENT_IGNORE`` file in the ``src\eProsima`` folder.